chris-blues/Nasa2FGearthview/README.md

 	you're quite sure that you're done.

 rebuild
 	Deletes only the temporary files of the given target.
+So if you call './convert.sh rebuild world' the script will delete all corresponding temp-files of the target world, which will trigger a complete regeneration (instead of skipping existing files)